amorilia/github-collab/README.rst

 -------------

 Alice decides to join a project called helloworld.
-First, she forks it on github, and creates a local clone of here remote github repository::
+First, she forks it on github, and creates a local clone of her remote github repository::

     git clone git@github.com:alice/helloworld.git